US skater Nathan Chen dazzles after poor short program

 All that pressure was gone for his free skate.

-Out of medals contention and finally skating with a free mind, the 18-year-old prodigy landed an unparalleled six quadruple jumps in a historic performance at the Pyeongchang Olympics.
-His personal-best score of 215.08 points Saturday left him feeling just a little bit vindicated, even if his 297.35 total would leave him well behind the medal contenders skating later in the day.
+Out of medals contention and finally skating with a clear mind, the 18-year-old prodigy landed an unparalleled six quadruple jumps in a historic performance at the Pyeongchang Olympics.
+His personal-best score of 215.08 points Saturday was more than enough to win the free skate, and helped move up to fifth place.
+Yuzuru Hanyu and Shoma Uno took the gold and the silver medals for Japan.

 ”As much as I tried to deny it, I think I did feel the pressure a lot, thinking about medals and placement and things like that, things that were entirely out of my control,” Chen explained. ”That just tightened me up, made me really cautious on the ice, and that’s not the way to skate.”